 The extent of the links between Oxford and Oceania is demonstrated by the fast-developing set of research projects and collaborations relating to Australia, New Zealand and the Pacific Islands.
 Oxford researchers both study the continent, and collaborate extensively with researchers from the region.
-In Australia and New Zealand these activities cover a broad spectrum, ranging from topics such as: mortality from smoking; analysis of the causes of desertification in Australia; research collaborations in astrophysics and neuroscience.
+In Australia and New Zealand these activities have covered a broad spectrum, ranging from topics such as: mortality from smoking; analysis of the causes of desertification in Australia; research collaborations in astrophysics and neuroscience.
 In addition, Oxford’s collaborations with Australia in the field of legal studies are particularly strong, and include both academic collaborations and exchanges, and student scholarships.

 Oxford’s links with Oceania have also produced a number of world-renowned academics, including several at Oxford today, and leaders in business.